-Left Bank: Lefties have a reputation for tannic structure from Cabernet grapes with blends higher in alcohol and acidity — often well suited for cellaring.
+Left Bank: Lefties have a reputation for tannic structure from Cabernet grapes and blends higher in alcohol and acidity — often well suited for cellaring.

 This large regional appellation mirrors the Bordeaux AOC — appellation d’origine contrôlée — or controlled designation of origin.
 The Supérieur certification mandates certain additional quality controls like grapes from older vines, lower yields, a minimum of 10.5% ABV and 12-month minimum bottle aging.

 Near the town of Libourne, Canon Fronsac is made up of limestone ridges, steep grades and generous plateaus.
 Wines from this region are well-priced and compare favorably to the communes of Saint-Émilion and Pomerol found nearby.

 Home to the heralded appellations of Saint-Estèphe, Pauillac, Saint-Julien and Margaux, the mineral-rich soil of the peninsula is well suited to Cabernet Sauvignon grapes.

 Favorite Bordeaux Wines To Try

 From refreshing whites to deep, tannic reds, Bordeaux is a tapestry of flavors and styles.
 Our wine experts have curated an assortment of well-made, approachable expressions available at accessible price points.

 We’re here to help un-daunt the process of decoding Bordeaux labels without signing up for French lessons.
 Here are some tips to get you going.